evergreen-innovations/focal-labview/README.md

 ![libdiscon ldd](images/ldd-discon.png)

 ## Compiling the LabVIEW-ROSCO interface on the cRIO
 LabVIEW does not support calls into Fortran directly.
 This can be resolved via a simple C->Fotran wrapper libary.
-LabVIEW then calls into the C wrapper, which calls into the ROSCO Fortran lib.
+LabVIEW then calls into the C wrapper, which in turn calls into the ROSCO Fortran lib.

 The LabVIEW->C->Fortran interface is coded in a single C file, callROSCO.c in the folder c-interface in this repo.
 Copy this file onto the cRIO,
 ```bash